Cooper and Fry (TV series)

-Cooper and Fry is a British television series adapted from the Cooper and Fry book series written by Stephen Booth with Mandip Gill and Robert James-Collier in the roles of Cooper and Fry.
-The series is set to air on Channel 5 from 18 November 2025.
+Cooper and Fry is a British crime television series adapted from the Cooper and Fry novels written by Stephen Booth, with Robert James-Collier and Mandip Gill in the title roles.
+The series began airing on Channel 5 from 18 November 2025.
+It has been renewed for a second series.

 Premise

 An English detective in the Peak District, Ben Cooper, must work on a string of mysterious deaths with a guarded newcomer, Diane Fry.